dpretet/axi-crossbar/doc/architecture.md

 the user can be sure the read or write requests will be issued to the master interface(s) in the same order than received on a slave interface.

-The core will transmit the completion in any order, depending of the slaves response time.
 The core ensures a stream of transactions using the same ID will be completed in-order as stated by AMBA AXI4 protocol, even if targeting different slaves completing transactions at different paces.
+Otherwise, the core will transmit the completion in any order, depending of the slaves response time.

 Masters traffic queues are totally uncorrelated into the core, stored in different pieces of logic without any link.